Logarithmic Donaldson-Thomas theory: Flavours of tropicalization

 Let $X'$ be a simple normal crossings compactification of $X^\circ$.
 Let $Z$ be a subscheme of $X'$ whose intersection with the strata of $X'$ have the expected codimension, with

 The following perspective is due to Hacking--Keel--Tevelev, extended by Ulirsch, and is sometimes referred to as \textit{geometric tropicalization}, see~\cite{HKT,U15}.

-\begin{theorem} The tropicalization of $Z^\circ$ is equal to the union of cones $\sigma$ in $\Sigma_{X'}$ such $Z$ nontrivially intersects the locally closed strata dual to $\sigma$.
+\begin{theorem} The tropicalization of $Z^\circ$ is equal to the union of cones $\sigma$ in the underlying set of $\Sigma_{X'}$ such $Z$ nontrivially intersects the locally closed strata dual to $\sigma$.
 That is, there is an equality of subsets of $\Sigma_{X'}$ given by

 where $V(\sigma)$ is the locally closed stratum of $X'$ corresponding to the cone $\sigma$. \end{theorem}